mystor/mystor.github.io/content/fission_news_1.md

 Title: Fission Engineering Newsletter #1
-Date: 2018-01-31 3:00pm
+Date: 2018-02-04
-Modified: 2018-01-31 3:00pm
+Modified: 2018-02-04
-Category: Programming
+Category: mozilla
 Tags: mozilla, firefox, gecko, fission
 Slug: fission-news-1
 Authors: Nika Layzell
 Status: draft

+> **TL;DR** Fission is happening and our first "Milestone" is targeted at
+> the end of February.
+Please file bugs related to fission and mark them as
+> "Fission Milestone: ?" so we can triage them into the correct milestone.

-A little more than a year ago, a serious security flaw affecting almost all modern processors was [publicly disclosed].
+A little than more a year ago, a serious security flaw affecting almost all modern processors was [publicly disclosed].
 Three known variants of the issue were announced with the names dubbed as [Spectre] (variants 1 and 2) and [Meltdown] (variant 3).
 Spectre abuses a CPU optimization technique known as speculative execution to exfiltrate secret data stored in memory of other